QuantEcon/continuous_time_mcs/ctmc_lectures/markov_prop.md

 Assume for now that $S$ has $n$ elements and let $P$ be a Markov matrix (i.e., nonnegative with unit row sums) of size $n \times n$.

 We write $P(x, y)$ for a typical element of $P$.

-(Most of the time, this is more convenient than using symbols such as $P_{ij}$, and it aligns better with the infinite state case.)

 In applications, $P(x, y)$ represents the probability of transitioning from $x$ to
 $y$ in one step.